 He acts in education cases, defended the eviction from Dale Farm, and he brings judicial review claims against the Home Office for asylum seekers and refugees.
 DBS disclosure can be the kiss of death to employment prospects and Keith pursues human rights concerning disclosure of police information and convictions.

 Based in Yorkshire, Keith is no supporter of ‘borders’ and acts for people across the country.
-He was a partner in the Leeds firm ‘Davies Gore Lomax’ from 2000 – 2012 and then a consultant solicitor based in Leeds, but has recently become accredited as a sole practitioner as well as developing links in the South West of the country.
+He was a partner in the Leeds firm ‘Davies Gore Lomax’ from 2000 – 2012 and then a consultant solicitor based in Leeds, and currently working with the Bristol firm, Watkins Solicitors.

 He also enjoys gardening and growing organic veg, helping to run a smallholding with sheep and poultry, helps with a local food and craft cooperative, he keeps bees and throws pots.
 It’s all work, it’s all life - not so much a question of work/life balance, but just doing things that are worthwhile that matters!